 And speaking of chances.
-One more thing to offer in exchange for emails.
+One more tool to capture your visitors emails.
+Try chatbot 👇

 Thank you!
 Your playbook is already in your inbox

-The opportunity to win a pricy product is way more intriguing than a simple discount.
-Thus, every visitor sees this email pop up:
+The opportunity to win a pricy piece is way more intriguing than a simple discount.
+Thus, everyone sees this email pop up:

-This is a justified use of detailed description in pop up window.
+This is a justified use of detailed description in pop-up window.
 Look how gently they engage email subscribers to follow them on socials.
-Mind a tribute to GDPR ー a checkbox for subscription agreement.
+Mind attribute to GDPR ー a checkbox for subscription agreement.

 Information is the gold of the 21st century.
-Thus, Best Buy online store offers visitors to be the first to know about deals and company news in two formats by email or text message:
+Thus, Best Buy online store popup offers users to be the first to know about deals and company news either by email or text message:

 When visiting e-commerce sites, in the right upper corner, you may see a sign-up option.
-To provide the best customer experience, e-stores collect relevant data by offering visitors to sign-up in a pop up window.
+To provide the best customer experience, e-stores collect relevant data by offering to sign-up in a pop-up window.

-You can’t access the GILT fashion store without leaving your email in this pop up because there is no opportunity to close it:
+You can’t access the GILT fashion store without leaving your email in this pop-up because there is no opportunity to close it:

-Other brands aren’t so demanding for the visitors.
-Thus, Zappos shoe store sign-up pop up is more unobtrusive:
+Other brands aren’t so demanding.
+Thus, Zappos shoe store sign-up pop-up is more unobtrusive:

 A small window in the right corner of the screen doesn’t overshadow the content.

-Pro Tip: The main advantage of this pop up idea is a list of VIP members’ benefits.
+Pro Tip: The main advantage of this pop-up idea is a list of VIP members’ benefits.
 It isn’t a claim like in the previous case, but an offer.
-Visitors understand what they’ll get by clicking “SIGN IN”.
+Everyone understands what they’ll get by clicking “SIGN IN”.

 And, of course, a classic move with a discount from Proviz ― Cycling, Running and Outdoor Sportswear e-store:

-By clicking on this pop up and signing-up visitor automatically subscribes to the Proviz email newsletter also.
+By clicking on this pop up and signing-up you automatically subscribe to the Proviz email newsletter also.